akoyabio/phenoptrReports/README.md

 shows crosstalk between components and highlights potential problem areas in assay development.

+### Component levels report

+The component levels report analyzes unmixed, multiplex images to help evaluate staining levels for an entire experiment.
+This report shows the distribution of signal and dark pixels for all components.

 ----

 `phenoptrReports` is part of the Akoya Biosciences Phenoptics&trade; family of